Skip to content

 Questions and answers for 2025 Call for Power

 Answers to questions on the 2025 Call for Power Request for Proposals (RFP), RFP process, and related documents issued during the call process are posted on this page.
-Proponents can use the 2025 Call For Power question submission form to submit questions online.
+The deadline to submit questions was December 3, 2025.

 Questions and answers provided are subject to the terms and conditions outlined in the 2025 Call for Power RFP and are for general information only.
 They do not constitute legal or other advice and do not amend or form part of the RFP, unless confirmed by Addendum or revised RFP documents.
 Should there be any differences between the responses on this page and the RFP or Specimen Electricity Purchase Agreement (EPA) issued by BC Hydro when the Call for Power is launched or subsequently updated, the RFP and the Specimen EPA shall prevail.